 Creating fresher, less toxin- and CO2-ridden air, is one of the ways in which plants are a perfect partner to classroom learning.
 Classroom air can be far from fresh, and often CO2 levels exceed acceptable limits, which has a knock-on effect on concentration and general well-being.
 Plants also simply reconnect us with nature, something all human beings need to stay happy and calm.

-Even just a view or depiction of nature can markedly alleviate stress in a working and learning environment, so imagine what a plant can do.
+Even just a view or depiction of nature can markedly alleviate stress in a working and learning environment, so imagine what a plant or even a fake plant can do.

 As well as helping the children, plants of course can also help the teachers, who must also be feeling under fair bit of pressure themselves at the moment.